dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * `UEFI -> Output -> ProvideConsoleGop`

-Another possibility is that the problem occurres due to `RebuildAppleMemoryMap` being enabled, disable it under your config:
+Another possibility is that the problem occurs due to `RebuildAppleMemoryMap` being enabled, disable it under your config:

 * `Booter -> Quirks -> RebuildAppleMemoryMap`